 field trips (except the long trip), 80 % attendance at project evaluations.

 Assignments and exercises with continuing submissions.
 All assignments and exercises must be submitted and receive a passing grade.
 The last assignment and a documentation of the individual process will be evaluated with grades (A-F).
 Oral presentation is included.

 Total workload is 450 hours, of which 325 hours are used for project work and individual studies.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 Type of course:

-Lectures: ca. 24 hours.
-Surveys and excursions: ca. 30 hours.
-Joint assignment/exercise evaluations: ca. 45 hours.
+Lectures: ca. 30 hours.
+Surveys and excursions: ca. 40 hours.
+Joint assignment/exercise evaluations: ca. 50 hours.
 Assignment work with supervision: ca. 5 hours.
-Design workshop: ca. 85 hours.

 An external examiner is used for approval of academic structure and content of the course.
 The examiner will take part in the review of the last assignment in the plenary and the evaluation of the submitted material.

 Examination details: Continuous exam: A - E / Ikke bestått